 If you are new around here, this is a great place to get you acquainted with our content.
 From insightful articles to intense travel experiences, Best of Backpack ME helps you get started!

-We started traveling full-time 4 years ago.
-What initially was a year off to travel around Latin America, became a lifestyle.
+We started traveling 6 years ago and we have been to over 50 countries – here’s a post with one carefully selected photo from each country we’ve been to.
+What initially was a year off to travel around Latin America became a lifestyle.
 Now, we work and travel at the same time, no matter where in the world we are.
 People who work location independently using a computer are called digital nomads these days.
 Read this article where Ashray explains how he became a digital nomad, the hardships involved, but also the rewards that come with it!

 Browse Best of Backpack ME to find more articles about our favorite subjects:

 Identity is an abstract idea that people use to categorize each other.
 We look at a face and immediately a thousand neurons fire to tell us more about this person based on our preconceived ideas.
 Being open minded is about identifying these preconceived notions and challenging them with our rational … more »

 Exploring Penang Through its Uniquely Multicultural Food Scene

 Penang is the most food-obsessed place we have ever been to!
 Folks eat out all the time.
 Food is ubiquitous, quick, convenient and affordable.
 Most of the meals served around Penang are prepared by street vendors in so-called “hawker stalls”.
 Like Ashray would say comparing street food with graffiti “these … more »

 We traveled to Iceland during winter, and we didn’t get to go all over the island.
 As I know even people from tiny countries (I’m from Portugal!) get pretty specific about the things that apply to one region but may not apply to another, allow me to clarify that the … more »

 Why You Need to Explore the Central Region of Portugal